jainayushjain95/GFGProblems/README.md

 Problem 068  -> Find floor of the Square root of a no (Log(N))
 Problem 069  -> given a sorted array, check if any pair exists with sum x
 #Problem 070  -> given an array, check if any pythagorean triplet exists(Would do after hashing)
 Problem 071  -> Median of 2 sorted arrays
+Problem 072  -> Generate a String With Characters That Have Odd Counts